 Transactional leadership is often compared to variable leadership.
 Transactional leadership characteristics depend on self-reliant people who work well in a structured, directed environment.
 On the contrary, transformed leadership wants to inspire and inspire workers to choose to influence others.

 Transactional leadership characteristics remain in charge of the formal authority and organization.
 And is responsible for managing individual performance and maintaining routine facilitating team performance.
-Examples of transactional leaders like Bill Gate’s transactional leadership qualities has praiseworthy characteristics, popularity & style in its definition.
+Examples of transactional leaders like Bill Gates’s transactional leadership qualities have praiseworthy characteristics, popularity & style in their definition.

-Transactional, or manager, leaders determine the standards for staff, and review performance is the most common way to judge employee performance.
+Transactional, or manager, leaders determine the standards for staff, and reviewing performance is the most common way to judge employee performance.